Paw Thame

 Paw Thame (1948–2014) was a Burmese-American painter.
-He was one of the leaders of the modernist art movement in Burma during the 1970s.
+He was one of the leaders of the modernist art movement in Burma during the 1970s and early 1980s.
 Paw Thame, Win Pe, Kin Maung Yin and Bagyi Aung Soe were friends at the Peacock Gallery exchanging modernist ideas and concepts, alternatively supporting one another and locked in rivalry.
 They built on the foundations laid by early Burmese modernists Aung Khin and Kin Maung (Bank).
+Now recognized as the giants of Burmese modern art, Yangon society in the 1970s disparaged them--"modern art" was literally translated as "psychopathic art" or "crazy art".